zsviczian/obsidian-excalidraw-plugin/ea-scripts/Select Similar Elements.md

 	instructionsModal.contentEl.createEl("p", {text: "Step 2: Select an action:"});
 	instructionsModal.contentEl.createEl("ul", {}, el => {
 	  el.createEl("li", {text: "Click 'RUN' to find matching elements throughout the entire scene."});
-	  el.createEl("li", {text: "Click 'SELECT' to first choose a specific group of elements.
-Then run the 'Select Similar Elements' script once more on that group within 1 minute."});
+	  el.createEl("li", {text: "Click 'SELECT' to 1) first choose a specific group of elements in the scene, then 2) run the 'Select Similar Elements' once more within 1 minute to apply the filter criteria only to that group of elements."});
 	});
 	instructionsModal.contentEl.createEl("p", {text: "Note: If you choose 'SELECT', make sure to click the 'Select Similar Elements' script again within 1 minute to apply your selection criteria to the group of elements you chose."});
   };